sellout/haskerwaul/base/README.md

 #### type classes

 The type classes provided by this package are generally constrained aliases of the type classes provided by Haskerwaul.
 This means that the “methods” aren’t, which affects how things are imported.
-E.g., if you tend to do
+For example, if you tend to do

 ```haskell
 import Data.Semigroup (Semigroup((<>)))